 The things that most people know about the Jehovah’s Witnesses (JW) are fairly well documented - they refuse blood transfusions, don’t believe in birthdays or Christmas, and like to preach on your door step.

 But there are rules and laws within this secretive faith that create a “perfect storm” for child abuse that would shock many in the community.

-It was insulting to survivors of JW abuse to hear at the Royal Commission from Australian leaders who claimed they're prohibited by the Bible from changing one of the worst laws contributing to paedophile cover ups: the “two witness” rule.
+It was insulting to survivors of Jehovah's Witness abuse to hear at the Royal Commission from Australian leaders who claimed they're prohibited by the Bible from changing one of the worst laws contributing to paedophile cover ups: the “two witness” rule.

 "No one understands what that institution is like"The very first Jehovah’s Witnesses client to come to me seeking help told me: “no one understands what that institution is like, and unless you have grown up inside the JW’s, you have no idea what it takes to come forward to tell someone about the sexual abuse you suffered as a child."